 According to Preston (2013), attitudes about language variation often coincide with attitudes about groups of people.
 He studied the attitudes of Americans from different areas of the country and asked participants in his study to create maps of the United States by labeling geographic regions.
 Participants from Michigan labeled areas in the south Rebel City and Hillbillies.
 These labels reflect stereotypes about Southerners being ignorant and racist.
 Furthermore, these labels fail to take into account the ethnic and linguistic variety found among Southerners.

 Unfortunately, speakers within linguistically marginalized groups sometimes adopt negative attitudes such as these.
 In the vignette above, my uncle judged me by the way I spoke on his home video.
 By characterizing my speech as country, my uncle was sending several implicit messages.
 First, people living in the country have historically had access to fewer resources and opportunities.
 Many people living in the country work in agriculture, a job that pays little with few chances for upward mobility.
-According to Ash (2013), occupation is a major defining feature of social class, and those using Othered varieties of English typically are considered members of the working class.
+According to Ash (2013), occupation is a major defining feature of social class, and those using non-Standard or Othered varieties of English typically are considered members of the working class.
 Based on these factors, many “country” people are wrongfully characterized as being uneducated and low class.
 My grandmother, for instance, was the daughter of a sharecropper but graduated from high school.
 She was eligible for nursing school, however, school tuition kept her from realizing that dream.
 Therefore, my grandmother was not stupid or uneducated.
 She simply lacked the financial resources to further her education.

-Though he may not have meant it, I interpreted my uncle’s comment to mean that I sounded uneducated and poor.
+Though he may not have meant it, I interpreted my uncle’s comment to mean that I sounded uneducated and poor, and I internalized these negative stereotypes.
 As a result, I began neutralizing my Southern accent in almost all contexts.
-I also took great pains to use the grammatical forms of the power dialect.
 By making these conscious choices regarding my language use, I developed an identity as a smart girl who would achieve success as an adult (Kiesling, 2013; Kirkham, 2013).

-I am a Masters student, listening to a classmate during a presentation.
-She has a strong Southern accent and uses a variety of English, in which subjects and verbs don’t always agree.
-My professor is from Michigan.
-She always speaks the power dialect during our class.

-“We was thinking about implementing this program in our school, but…” My classmate is interrupted.

-“We WERE thinking.
-We WERE.
-You should always speak correctly when giving a presentation to colleagues,” our professor says.
-My classmate turns red and apologizes.

-A few weeks later, I am talking to one of my 6th grade students after class.
-He, too, has a heavy Southern accent.
-He, too, uses subjects and verbs that don’t always agree.

-“We was hunting this weekend…” My student is interrupted…by me.

-“We WERE hunting.
-We WERE.
-That’s the correct way to say it,” I tell him.

-He apologizes and quickly leaves.
-He never stays after class to talk to me again.
+Act Two: Conventional Wisdom

+I am a first year teacher, and I am struggling.
+I am failing to connect with one of my classes of 7th grade students.
+When I was in school, I was taught to sit still, be quiet, and pay attention.
+I assume that these behaviors show that students are learning, and part of my struggle comes from placing these same expectations on my students.
+I feel like I have no control of the classroom, so one day when the students begin conversing in Spanish, I say, “Excuse me!
+Speak English!”

+This statement is met with resounding boos.
+“You’re a racist, Miss!” one student yells from the back of the classroom.

+That night, I go home and cry.
+Not because my feelings are hurt, but because I realize my students are right.